 According to a website on windmills that no longer seems to be available, the earliest reference to the existence of the Edmonton mill was in 1720.
 In 1826 Joseph Robinson was the miller.
 He was followed by his son Isaac in 1845, and then by another son Benjamin in 1867.

 According to records in Enfield Local Studies and Archives, the remains of the mill were demolished in the late 1920s, but the adjoining granary lasted until after World War II.

-Parts of Windmill Road were demolished at the same time as the demolition of Millfield Road for the Ayleward School.
+Parts of Windmill Road were demolished at the same time as the demolition of Millfield Road for the Aylward School, now the Aylward Academy.
 (I went to the Silver Street senior boys top floor of the building in 1955 to Xmas 1958, and we used to come out of school and walk along to Millfield Road.
 The first corner you came to was a house but you would cross Millfield Road and on the other corner was this an off Licence and sweet shop.
 We boys used this as our tuck shop.)

 Going further down Silver Street to Windmill Road the first corner was the shop in the following picture, but of course we boys did not go that far when all our sweets and pop could be supplied by the off licence.

 The sails of the old mill can be seen on the left of the photo below.
 The building with the weather cock was the grain store and butted onto the road.
 The chimney stack at the centre is, I believe, of the windmill cottage.
 This building remained in a derelict state up until the early 1960s.
 My school cross country race started here in 1958.